-- Nationally, there are 12,300 Swimming Coaches and Instructors employed in However, Royal Life Saving - number to be approximately 25,000 (RLSSA National Aquatic Industry Workforce Profile 2019, RLSSA National Aquatic Industry Workforce Report 2023) - Queensland has a 20% percent share of the national employment of Swimming Coaches and Instructors equating to 2,460 (or 5000 based on RLSSA data) persons employed in Queensland.
+- Nationally, there are 12,300 Swimming Coaches and Instructors employed in 2023 according to ABS data.
+However, Royal Life Saving - Australia, calculates this number to be approximately 25,000 (RLSSA National Aquatic Industry Workforce Profile 2019, RLSSA National Aquatic Industry Workforce Report 2023) - Queensland has a 20% percent share of the national employment of Swimming Coaches and Instructors equating to 2,460 (or 5000 based on RLSSA data) persons employed in Queensland.